Assamese literature: Shankari literature (1490-1700 AD)

-In Assamese literature, the era of Shankardeva or Shankari era, incorporates the literary works that were produced mostly as pertinent to the Neo-Vaishnavite movement which propagated the Ekasarana Nama-Dharma.
-Sankardeva’s contribution to Assamese literature is multidimensional and spread through different genres of literature.
+In Assamese literature, the era of Sankardev or Shankari era, incorporates the literary works that were produced mostly as pertinent to the Neo-Vaishnavite movement which propagated the Ekasarana Nama-Dharma.
+Sankardev's contribution to Assamese literature is multidimensional and spread through different genres of literature.
 He is credited with building on past cultural relics and devising new forms of music (Borgeet), theatrical performance (Ankia Naat, Bhaona), dance (Sattriya), literary language (Brajavali).
 Sankardev produced a large body of work.
 Though there were others before him who wrote in the language of the common man, it was Sankardev who opened the floodgates and inspired others like Madhavdev to carry on where he left off.
 His magnum opus is the Kirtana-Ghosha which contains narrative verses glorifying Shri Krishna, meant for community singing.
 His other prominent literary works include the rendering of eight books of the Bhagavata Purana including the Adi Dasama (ādidaśama, Book X), Harishchandra-upakhyana (hariścandra upākhyāna), Bhakti-pradip (bhaktipradīpa), Nimi-navasiddha-samvada (niminavasiddhasaṃvāda), Bhakti-ratnakara (bhaktiratnākara; Sanskrit verses, mostly from the Bhagavata, compiled into a book), Anadi-patana, Gunamala and many plays like Cihna yatra (cihna-yātrā), Rukmini haran (rukmiṇī-haraṇa), Patni prasad (patnī-prasāda), Keli Gopal (keli-gopāla), Kurukshetra yatra (kurukṣetra-yātrā) and Srirama vijaya (śrīrāma-vijaya).

-Madhavdeva, a disciple of Sankardeva, has a large scale contribution to Assamese literature.
+Madhavdeva, a disciple of Sankardev, has a large scale contribution to Assamese literature.
 His Magnum opus, Naam Ghosa (nāmaghoṣa) is based chiefly on the Bhagavata Purana.
 The Naam-Ghosa is known by the name of Hajari Ghosa as well, as it contains one thousand verses (ghoṣas).His Guru Bhatima, a long poem of praise to his Guru Sankardev, is also popular.
 Bhakti-Ratnavali (bhakti-ratnāvalī) is another notable work, rendered by Madhavadeva from the original work by Viṣṇupurī in Sanskrit.
 Other prominent works include Naam Maalikaa (nāma-mālikā, Assamese rendering of the Ādi Kāṇḍa of Vālmīki's Ramayana), Janma Rahasya, 191 Borgeets and several plays.

 After Sankardev and Madhavdev, several other writers emerged and contributed to Assamese literature.
 Ananta Kandali's Mahiravana Vadha, Harihara Yuddha, Vrttrasura Vadha, Kumara Harana and Sahasra Nama Vrttanta; Rama Saraswati's translation of the Mahabharata, Geeta Govinda and Vadha Kavyas; a part of Naam Ghosa by Ratnakar Kandali; Sridhar Kandali's Kumara Harana; Janmajatra, Nandutsav, Gopi-Uddhab Sambad and Sitar Patal Pravesh by Gopaldev; compilation of Kirtan Ghosha by Ramcharan Thakur; Nava Ghosha, Santasaar, Burha-Bhashya by Purushottam Thakur etc. are notable of the period.

 Bhattadeva, another notable writer of this period, is acknowledged as the father of Assamese prose.
 Katha Bhagavata, Katha Gita, Bhaktiratnavali, Bhakti Viveka (Sanskrit) etc. are his prominent works.
 BhattadevBhattadeva's erudition in Sanskrit grammar and literature, and his command over the Bhagavata earned him the title of Bhagavata Bhattacharya.